silvinayosa/SenProj/README.md

 ```
 node server.js
 ```
-Server will be runing in http://localhost:3000
+Server will be runing in http://localhost:3001

-# IF YOU NEED SNY HELP PLESSE LET ME KNOW
+# IF YOU NEED ANY HELP PLESSE LET ME KNOW